-Mitigation measures must strictly prohibit construction in extreme risk zones and control construction in all other risk zones.

-- Actuarial rates should be charged for each property. - GAO should monitor compliance on an ongoing basis. - The federal government should invest in loss prevention instead of spending money after a catastrophic event occurs.
+- Mitigation measures must strictly prohibit construction in extreme risk zones and control construction in all other risk zones. - Actuarial rates should be charged for each property (with particular emphasis on new construction). - GAO should monitor compliance on an ongoing basis. - The federal government should invest in loss prevention instead of spending money after a catastrophic event occurs.
 It should provide grants and loans to state and local governments to carry out mandatory loss prevention activities and should provide loans to consumers and businesses for loss prevention investments and retrofits.